iluwatar/java-design-patterns/currying/README.md

 ---
-title: "Understanding Currying in Java: Functional Programming Simplified"
+title: "Currying Pattern in Java: Enhancing Function Flexibility and Reusability"
+shortTitle: Currying
 description: "Learn about currying in Java, a technique to simplify functions by breaking them into a sequence of single-argument functions.
 Discover its applications, benefits, and examples in this comprehensive guide."
 category: Functional
 language: en